Which Table Represents A Linear Function

 Q1: Can a linear function have a slope of zero?

 A1: Yes.
-A linear function with a slope of zero is a horizontal line.
+Plus, a linear function with a slope of zero is a horizontal line.
 Its equation is of the form y = b, where b is the y-intercept.

 Q2: Can a linear function have an undefined slope?